 Many are aware of the touted benefits of meditation: increased awareness, decreased anxiety, enhanced peace of mind and an improved connection with the present moment.
 In The Artist’s Way (Penguin Random House 2016), Julia Cameron describes it like this: “Through meditation, we acquire and eventually acknowledge our connection to an inner power source that has the ability to transform our outer world.”
-As fitness professionals, perhaps you have encouraged your clients to boost wellness by meditating.
+As health and wellness experts, perhaps you have encouraged your clients to boost wellness by meditating.

 The good news is that meditation does not have to be an “all-or-nothing” activity.
 Aside from what we may think of as traditional meditation, there are several ways to reap the physical and mental health benefits by, for instance, incorporating mindfulness practices into our daily lives and simply bringing full awareness to any given moment.
 Share the following meditation “gateways” with clients as part of a stress reduction program or simply to educate people about different ways to feel more centered and grounded.